coatimundi0/potion-maker/README.md

 ### DiceRoll.py
 > randomly decides the dice roll for bonus/penalty. maximum number of rolls is the player level.
-> i currently have it set between 1 and 5 rolls because my players are at level 5.
+> currently have it set between 1 and 5 rolls because my players are at level 5.

 ### Effect.py
 > randomly decides the effect that the item has.